ToolJet/ToolJet/docs/versioned_docs/version-2.4.0/setup/digitalocean.md

 Follow the steps below to deploy ToolJet Database on DigitalOcean:

 1. If you are using dev database within ToolJet deployment, upgrade it to managed database.
-You could also add a separate database, if you intent use a differenet database, please refer the [environment variables](/docs/setup/env-vars#tooljet-database-feature-enable--optional-) for additional env variables.
+You could also add a separate database, if you intent use a different database, please refer the [environment variables](/docs/setup/env-vars#tooljet-database-feature-enable--optional-) for additional env variables.

 2. Create a new app for PostgREST server.
 You can opt for docker hub to deploy PostgREST image of version `10.1.x`.